EmperorsChildren/swr-request-generator-win/README.md

 ## 💻 Local Development

-Clone this repo, run `pnpm install` to install all dependencies.
+Clone this repo, run `yarn install` to install all dependencies.

 Copy this config file to your root dir: